e4drcf/ewizardjs-docs/docs/documentation/Getting-started.md

 ![image](../media/images/edited-css.png)

 The next step is adding media files (images, videos, fonts, PDFs, etc.).
 They have to be placed in the `slides/{slideName}/media` folder.
-The images for the specific slide are stored in `media` folder which is situated in slide directory.
+The images for the specific slide are stored in the `media` folder which is situated in slide directory.
 However, if you want to use the same image on every slide, you should store it in `common/media/images` to reduce the size of the project.

 Since we want to use the image only on the first slide, let's add it to `slides/default/media` folder.
 After that, we can easily add an image to the slide markup with the use of standard HTML5 syntax.
-Further we will learn how to use eWizard components instead standard tags to improve editing possibilities.
+Further, we will learn how to use eWizard components instead of standard tags to improve editing possibilities.

 ```HTML
   <img :src = "doctorImage" alt="" style="width:400px;height:250px">
 ```

 This is a standard HTML tag but with slightly different `src` attribute.
-This attribute is written with the use of Vue syntax in order to use object instead of string paths to the images.
+This attribute is written with the use of Vue syntax in order to use the object instead of string paths to the images.
 Hence, to make our slide work, we should import the image to the slide and assign it to the doctorImage object:

 ```JS
 <script>